-Monitoring subrecipients is a critical aspect of the NJTPA's Title VI program, as all subrecipients must be in compliance.
-At a minimum, when the local public agency (LPA) requests transportation funding, the NJTPA will review the Title VI and LEP planning efforts of subrecipients to demonstrate compliance with requirements outlined in the FTA C 4702.1B, and that apply to the subrecipient, based on the type of agency and/or public transit provider.
-If the LPA has an inadequate Title VI/LEP process or document, the NJTPA will provide resources to the LPA to help them make necessary updates.
-The MPO will also forward training opportunities to the LPAs as appropriate.
-On occasion, the MPO will review the Title VI/LEP process for all LPAs through website review, direct contact and/or surveys.
+Monitoring subrecipients is a critical aspect of the NJTPA's Title VI program, as all subrecipients must comply.
+At a minimum, for projects supported by USDOT funding, the NJTPA will review the Title VI and LEP planning efforts of subrecipients to demonstrate compliance with requirements that apply, based on the type of organization and services being provided.
+Pre-award desk audit reviews of subrecipients will include evaluation of Title VI assurance forms and the NJTPA subrecipient Title VI compliance questionnaire (see Appendix G).
+The MPO will also review the Title VI/LEP process for subrecipients through program documents, website reviews, direct contact and/or surveys.